mascaldotfr/CoRT/api/bin/bosses/README.md

 ### `fake`

-**LOCAL ONLY - you need your own API for this**

-If a `fake` parameter is provided, then Daen and Evendim will respawn every 30 minutes, at 15 minutes from each other.
+If a `fake` parameter is provided, then Daen and Evendim will respawn every 30 minutes.
 TK and server won't be available.
 It's meant for testing and development.

 ## Response format